-Fall/Winter 2022

-All Worked Up

-A report on the state of American employees' mental health

-The hard truths on the impact of a post-pandemic, pre-recession, transitional work environment

-Over the past few years, organizations have had to make rapid and life-impacting decisions around the very nature of work; trying to balance performance and flexibility in a challenging, transitional environment.
+Fall/Winter 2022 All Worked Up A report on the state of American employees' mental health The hard truths on the impact of a post-pandemic, pre-recession, transitional work environment Over the past few years, organizations have had to make rapid and life-impacting decisions around the very nature of work; trying to balance performance and flexibility in a challenging, transitional environment.
 Some companies are now making huge layoffs due to ongoing shifts in market dynamics, the invisible threat of which adds enormously to work-related stress, leading to loss of control and a sense of helplessness for millions of employees.
 As the geopolitical impact of the war in Ukraine and Covid 19 policies continue to scar the economy, what does the state of mental health of the American workforce look like now?
-How are employees grappling with day to day pressures while staring down the barrel of a gun loaded with global recession?
+How are employees grappling with day to day pressures while facing a global recession?
 In October 2022, Wysa commissioned an independent survey of over 1,000 American employees to get an in-depth look at the current state of mental health post-COVID.
 The results are staggering.

 There are serious, debilitating mental health concerns that our workforces are silently struggling with.
 Everyone deserves mental health care, and lack of mental health care access can impact an individual's self-confidence and self-perception about their abilities and identity at work, which could lead to perceived low self-efficacy, leading to poor performance and low productivity at work.
 Our survey took respondents through two standard mental health assessment tools used by clinicians as an initial screening for depression and anxiety symptoms.
-We then asked those whose scores indicated clinically significant levels of depression and anxiety if they had sought professional support, and if not, why not?
+We then asked those who screened positive, if they had sought professional support, and if not, why not?
 We asked what people are telling their employers about their mental health, if anything.
 Are they comfortable talking to their HR departments?
-Or would they rather talk to a bot than their boss?
+Or would they rather turn to an app?
 Read on to find out.